hannahdesmond/mastery-curriculum/chapter5/README.md

 > Notice how we pass the person's height to `Person` along with the `new` message.
 We'll find out more about how this works later.

-What the heck is this `#<Person:0x007fadf88045f0>` stuff?!
-Well – when we tell a class to create a new instance, Ruby gives us instance we just created:
+So what's with this `#<Person:0x007fadf88045f0>` thing?
+Simply: when we tell a class to create a new instance, Ruby gives us the instance we just created:

 <decomposition of #<Person:0x007fadf88045f0>>

+> The 'memory address' is a number the program uses to remember where objects are physically stored on the computer so it can read and write from and to that object.
+This is similar to a street address on a postcard, which the postal system uses to remember where your house is, so it can send and receive mail to and from your house.
+If you're interested, the first minute of [this video](https://www.youtube.com/watch?v=F0Ri2TpRBBg) is a little more thorough, and [this video](https://www.youtube.com/watch?v=TQCr9RV7twk) dives deeper into the awesome history of computer memory.

+> `0x007fadf88045f0` might not seem like a number, but it is: a [hexadecimal number](https://www.mathsisfun.com/hexadecimals.html)

 ## Introducing Strings

 We want a class whose instances understand working with text.
-Ruby provides a god for this: the `String` class.
+This 'god of text' is provided by Ruby: the `String` class.
 The `String` class creates instances which:

 * Know about some text we give it, and
 * Know how to interact with other instances of the `String` class.